jonashackt/spring-boot-vuejs/README.md

   }
 ```

-With this simple implementation, the Login component ask the Spring Boot backend, if a user is allowed to access the `/api/secured` resource.
+With this simple implementation, the Login component asks the Spring Boot backend, if a user is allowed to access the `/api/secured` resource.
 The [backend-api.js](frontend/src/components/backend-api.js) provides an method, which uses axios' Basic Auth feature:

 ```
     getSecured(user, password) {